stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 A quick refresher:

 - `this` outside any function points to the global object/window object.
-You can see that by typing `this` or `this === window` in the console.
+You can verify that by typing `this` or `this === window` in the console.

 - Regular functions in an object define their own `this`, and the value of `this' always points to the object calling the method.

 Let me now explain how `this` works in arrow functions.

-An arrow function does not define it's own `this`, but it looks for `this` in the current scope and the enclosing scopes the same way that a variable is looked up when it is being used inside a function.
+An arrow function does not define its own `this`, instead, it looks for `this` in the current scope and the enclosing scopes the same way that a variable is looked up when it is being used inside a function.

-Let's recap on what happens when we define and use a variable inside a function:
+Before I go into more details, let's review what happens when you define and use a variable inside a function:

 ```javascript
 var x = 4;